fpsom/BH2023-Wastewater-Report/paper/paper.md

 # Introduction

-Wastewater-Based Epidemiology (WBE) holds significant promise as an early-warning system for various pathogens, with the potential to contribute to public health ([@.
+Wastewater-Based Epidemiology (WBE) holds significant promise as an early-warning system for various pathogens, with the potential to contribute to public health ([@choi_2018], [@spurbeck_2021]).
 While considerable wet-lab efforts have been dedicated to this field, its limits and actual potential remain undefined when viewed from a dry-lab perspective.

 Wastewater influent into a Wastewater Treatment Plant (WWTP) is a complex mixture of sewage from the catchment area, encompassing a diverse array of nucleic acid originating from Eukaryotic, Prokaryotic, and Viral organisms.
-Although the precise composition of wastewater remains poorly documented, it has been established that these microbial communities are highly fragmented.
+Although the precise composition of wastewater remains poorly documented, it has been established that these microbial communities are highly fragmented ([@ho_2022])).
 Additionally, Viral organisms are found in lower relative abundance compared to their Prokaryotic counterparts, primarily due to their smaller genomic size.
 These characteristics pose unique challenges for dry-lab and bioinformatic analysis.

 Furthermore, the variability of wastewater samples across seasons, geographical locations, and days of the week adds another layer of complexity.
-The choice of wet-lab preparation methods and High Throughput Sequencing (HTS) techniques has been shown to impact the detection of specific microorganisms.
-Taking all of these components into account, it is clear that there are likley challenges in detecting and characterising the ground-truth in this sample type.
+The choice of wet-lab preparation methods and High Throughput Sequencing (HTS) techniques has been shown to impact the detection of specific microorganisms ([@polo_2020].
+Taking all of these components into account, it is clear that there are likely challenges in detecting and characterising the ground-truth in this sample type.

 As a response to these challenges, our biohackathon project is dedicated to exploring the potential of WBE in addressing specific biological questions.
-Our approach involves reviewing metadata associated with various read archieve wastewater sequencing data uploads and developing a prototype workflow to assess the accuracy of Antimicrobial Resistance (AMR) detection in wastewater.
+Our approach involves reviewing metadata associated with various read archives wastewater sequencing data uploads and developing a prototype workflow to assess the accuracy of Antimicrobial Resistance (AMR) detection in wastewater.
 This research aims to shed light on the full capabilities and limitations of Wastewater-Based Epidemiology from a dry-lab perspective.
-The end-goal is a workflow that permits novice users to establish the probability of detecting their specific ground-truth in a shotugn metagenomics wastewater sequencing dataset.
+The end-goal is a workflow that permits novice users to establish the probability of detecting their specific ground-truth in a shotgun metagenomics wastewater sequencing dataset.

 # Metadata standards for wastewater HTS data upload

+## Raw sequencing data

 To collectively address the challenge of harmonizing metadata for NGS data generated from sequencing wastewater samples across major deposition databases (such as SRA and ENA), we conducted a community survey.
 The objective of this survey was to identify the essential metadata that should be included during the deposition of NGS data and to establish a common alignment point.
 The [survey]((https://ec.europa.eu/eusurvey/runner/ELIXIR-BH2023-Project31)) featured questions adapted from the ENA checklist (please note that these questions are a slight modification of the ENA checklist available at [link](https://www.ebi.ac.uk/ena/browser/view/ERC000036)).
 The questions can be viewed in the table below.